 - Note: Professors will only be notified of the accommodations requested for that particular course.

 5. Questions or Concerns at Any Point in the Semester

-We know that questions, challenges and concerns may arise.
-The Accessibility Consultant you met with initially would be happy to answer any follow-up questions.
+We know that questions, challenges, and concerns may arise.
+The SAS staff member you met with initially would be happy to answer any follow-up questions.
 One of the biggest mistakes students make is waiting too long to address a concern.